insanj/dancing/README.md

   import {
     OogyDancing
-  } from "/dist/OogyDancing.min.js";
+  } from "../dist/OogyDancing.min.js";

-  const element = document.getElementById("dialogue"); // make sure this element has position: relative (or its parent, or one of its children) const text = "Hello, Github!
-This is oogy-dancing, a simple but powerful tool for web-based video games.";
+  const container = document.getElementById("box");  // make sure this element has position: relative (or its parent, or one of its children)

-  element.textContent = text;

   const dancer = new OogyDancing.OogyDancer();
-  dancer.attach(element);
+  dancer.attach(container);

   console.log("oogy-dancing example has started its dance", dancer, element);

 </script>
 ```